libratom/libratom/README.md

 https://wsvincent.com/install-python3-mac/

-Next, open a terminal and either follow the instructions from the link above to create a new Python 3 virtual environment, or simply create and activate one in your home directory with the following command:
+Next, open a terminal and either follow the instructions from the link above to create a new Python 3 virtual environment, or simply create and activate one in your home directory with the following commands:

 ```shell
 user-macbook:~ user$ python3 -m venv venv